TG9541/stm8s001rs485/README.md

 * a narrow PCB for a cylindrical sensors with a diameter of 7mm
 * 5V nominal supply, internal 3.3V power supply with an LDO regulator
 * signalling LEDs for RS485 activity (RxTx) and direction (Tx)
+* 120R termination optional

 Care should be taken not to exceed 6V input supply voltage.
-The internal 3.3V power supply is available on the header pin J2.1 (it should be able to support about 150mA).
+The internal 3.3V power supply is accssible on header pin J2.1 - according to the XC6206 datasheet the maximum current is 150mA.

 ## Design

-The design is simple: The STM8S001J3 controls the direction of the SP3485 with PA1/PD6.
-R3 makes sure that the SWIM interface is still usable when the SP3485 is in "/RE" mode (i.e. listening for RS485 communication).
+The design is simple: The STM8S001J3 controls the direction of the SP3485 RS485 transceivr with PA1/PD6.
+R3 makes sure that the SWIM interface is still usable when the SP3485 is in receive mode (i.e. listening for RS485 communication).

+![STM8S001J3 RS485 schematics](doc/STM8S001J3_RS485_sch.png)

-The RS485 communcation direction is "send" when LED D1 is active.
-Communication is indecated by pulses on LED D2.
-Bright pulsing means read, and dim pulses means write.
+LED D1 indicates RS485 communcation direction "transmit".
+LED D2 pulsing indecates bus activity in both directions where bright pulses indicates "read" and dim pulses "write".
 R4 is the (optional) RS485 termination resistor.

-![STM8S001J3 RS485 schematics](doc/STM8S001J3_RS485_sch.png)

 The BOM is in the docs folder.